-Goshen College is in compliance with all federal regulations pertaining to nondiscrimination on the basis of sex, race, color, national or ethnic origin and disability in its recruitment, admission, educational, athletic, financial aid and employment policies and programs.
-We welcome all students as God's creation regardless of color, gender, gender identification, religion, ethnicity or nationality, sex, sexual orientation and social or economic class.
+Goshen College is in compliance with all federal regulations pertaining to nondiscrimination on the basis of sex, race, color, sexual orientation, gender identity, national or ethnic origin and disability in its recruitment, admission, educational, athletic, financial aid and employment policies and programs.
+We welcome all students as God's creation regardless of color, gender, gender identification, religion, ethnicity or nationality, sexual orientation, and social or economic class.